Outdated or Unsupported Browser Detected

 Students can choose between three different occupational areas with options to specific pathways.

 In this pathway, students will learn basic accounting services such as: maintaining accounts, storing financial records, processing checks and journal entries, and balancing accounts after recording transactions.
-There are two areas to choose from:
+There is one area to choose from:

 In this pathway, students will learn basic banking services such as: using a computer to process and file transactions, following cash management procedures, processing personal cash and personal check deposits, and responding to customer account inquires.
-There are two areas to choose from:
+There is one area to choose from:

 In this pathway, students will learn about maintaining, processing, and identifying insurance services with clients.
 There is one area to choose from: